pytorch/pytorch/docs/source/community/governance.rst

 * Each module has its own process.
 Please contact module maintainers for more information.
-  However, if there is no process identified, you can file a request to the core maintainers via [this form](https://forms.gle/xNeu1byGMZVHcA2q7).
+  However, if there is no process identified, you can file a request to the core maintainers by submitting [this form](https://forms.gle/xNeu1byGMZVHcA2q7).
 Core maintainers are meeting each 3 months.
 * If you using the core maintainers route the information in your reqest should include the following items: